FOOD FOR DAILY USE

 COOKING

 April 2019 - New recommendation: Do not drink the water in which you cook beef or chicken.
-It contains a toxin.
+It tends to be toxic.
 Using tap water to cook these meats is fine.

 Reasons for cooking food: